Goals and Objectives

 In addition, the following departmental requirements must be met:

 - Each student must specify an area of chemistry in consultation with his/her research director.
 Once a major area of chemistry is chosen, the student, in conjunction with the graduate advisor, the research director and the students' advisory committee, will prepare a plan of study listing the courses and other requirements for the degree.
 Upon approval, the plan of study includes the list of course requirements for the degree.
-Students typically take six or more 8000-level courses as part of the plan of study
+Students are required to take six or more 8000-level courses as part of the plan of study

 - Registration for Chemistry Colloquium is typically required each term.